(Updates prices throughout, adds analyst comment)

-In another sign of risk aversion, 10-year U.S. Treasuries also reversed early gains to be almost flat on the day .
+In another sign of increased risk aversion, 10-year U.S. Treasuries reversed early gains to be almost flat on the day .

 Among emerging markets, Brazilian-linked stocks got a lift from the South American country’s presidential election, which saw the victory of far-right candidate Jair Bolsonaro whose campaign centred on promises to clean up politics and crack down on crime.